-The Wyoming 4-H Program strives to:
+The Wyoming 4-H program values:

-- 1. Provide opportunities for experiential learning and life skill development through hands-on project work in members' areas of interest. - 2.
-Create through projects, activities, and club work a sense of - Belonging - By providing an inclusive environment that includes social interaction between youth with diverse backgrounds - By contributing to team efforts - By developing positive relationships with a caring adults - Independence - By supporting self-directed decision making process that relates to real-life experiences - By fostering leadership opportunities - Generosity - Through involvement in community service activities - Through opportunities to share experiences with younger youth members - Mastery
+- 1. A 4-H program that provides opportunities for experiential learning and life skill development through hands on project work in members' areas of interest. - 2.
+A 4-H program that through projects, activities, and club work strives to create a senses of - Belonging - Provide an inclusive environment that includes social interaction between youth with diverse backgrounds - Contribute to a team effort - o Develop a positive relationship with a caring adult - Independence - o Self-directed decision making process that relates to real-life experiences - Foster leadership opportunities - Generosity - Involvement in community service activities - Opportunities to share experiences with younger youth members - Mastery - o Develop specific knowledge and skills with help and guidance from project leaders

-- Through development of specific knowledge and skills with help and guidance from project leaders - Through opportunities to learn how to run effective meetings - Through understanding of finances gained through access to funds raised by the club. - 3.
-Help young people see themselves as unique, resilient, life-long learners who actively participate in their own future, setting personal goals and practicing self-determination.
+- Opportunities to learn how to run effective meetings - o Gain understanding of finances through access to funds raised by the club. - 3.
+A 4-H program that helps young people see themselves as unique, resilient, life-long learners who actively participate in their own future-setting personal goals and practicing self-determination.